Welcome Message & Interactions

 Action Triggers: Configurations that specify actions the chatbot should take under certain conditions, like sending a welcome message when a conversation starts or transferring a user to a human agent if their query cannot be resolved by the bot.

-Both sections are critical for defining the effectiveness and efficiency of a chatbot, shaping how it assists, engages with, and satisfies the needs of its users.
+Both sections are critical for defining the effectiveness and efficiency of a chatbot, and shaping how it assists, engages with, and satisfies the needs of its users.

 The Welcome Message is a friendly greeting that users first receive when they initiate a conversation with the chatbot.
 This message is crucial because it sets the tone for the interaction, provides a brief introduction to the services or assistance the chatbot can offer, and guides users on how to proceed.
 Effective welcome messages are concise, informative, and engaging, often encouraging users to select from a menu of options to get started.